Lab 9: Sprites and Walls

 Step 2: If you start with the examples, delete the current wall placement code.
 You want to create your own.

 Step 3: Create a more complex arrangement of walls.
 Make sure the walls don’t allow the user to go off-screen.
 This is worth 6 points, based on how complex the arrangement.
 See Individually Placing Walls, Placing Walls With A Loop, and Placing Walls With A List for ideas.
 Just DON’T do the same thing as examples.
 Make it your own.
+Specifically, do NOT just copy the random wall-gap algorithm in the scrolling screen example.

 Step 4: Update the graphics.
 Use multiple types of blocks for the walls.
 (See note below.)
 Change the character.
 This is worth 4 points, one point for each graphic used that wasn’t part of the base example.
 Remember to put a quick citation in your program just before you load graphics or sounds.